 Odeon Stamford Hill

-Located in the inner north London district of Stamford Hill.
+Located in the inner north London district of Stamford Hill at a site previously occupied by a residence named Lion House.
 One of several prestigious Regent Theatres that were built for the Provincial Cinematograph Theatres (PCT) circuit, in this case it was joint promotion of Gaumont British and PCT.
 It opened on 18th February 1929 with Janet Gaynor in “Street Angel”.

 The architectural style could be described as early Art Deco style with a Classical Italian influence and architect W. Sydney Trent was given credit for the design, assisted by his father William E. Trent.
 Located on a prominent corner site at the busy intersection of Amhurst Park, Stamford Hill and Clapton Common Road, it was the largest cinema in the district.
-Flanking each side of the entrance was a block of residential flats.
+Flanking each side of the entrance was a block of residential flats named Regent Court, which were built soon after the Regent Theatre had opened.
+Harking back to the previous building on the site, the façade had a sculpture of a lion on each side above the entrance.

 It was re-named Gaumont Theatre from 24th January 1960 and was re-named Odeon from 21st October 1962 to bring it into line with other Rank Organisation cinemas.